jeffxf/recon-headers/README.md

 ```

 ## Binaries
 The 3 binaries in this repo are for x86 Windows, OSX, and Linux.
-They are located in the **bin** directory and were built using Docker following the "Building Your Own" section below.
+They are located in the **bin/** directory and were built using Docker following the "Building Your Own" section below.
 You of course only need one of the binaries for whichever OS you'll be running this server on.

 ### File hashes:
 ```